6uhrmittag/PersonalKnowledgeBase/docs/trans/HRT_E_Journal.md

 This is way to complex and confusing to put into a nice timeline, but to put it roughly: this phase started around April 2020, when I moved into my own apartment again after, after a breakup and like 15 years of living with other people and/or being in a relationship.
 It may sound stupid and funny, but Amazon Prime + Amazon Locker Boxes played a big role in this phase.
-The ability to get random stuff divided, without the _risk_ of a human judging the stuff, is such a big deal its not even funny.
+The ability to get random stuff delivered, without the _risk_ of a human judging the stuff, is such a big deal its not even funny.

 ![Me, as soon as I life alone](./.assets/202469878104300.jpg)